MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/visualize/workbooks-dashboard-preview.md

 #### Don't see the preview?

 The dashboard preview is slowly rolling out to all users.
-If you dont see the "Dashboard (preview)" item in the Workbooks gallery yet, check back later.
+If you don't see the "Dashboard (preview)" item in the Workbooks gallery yet, check back later.

 ## New Layout Mode
 The workbooks dashboard preview supports a new layout mode that behaves like many dashboarding tools: